 “They would take the victim, place him inside the bull, and they would tie him in such a way that his head would go into the head of the bull.
 Then they would light a huge fire under the bull, and as the fire heated the bronze, the person inside of the bull would slowly begin to roast to death.
 As the victim would begin to moan and to cry out in pain, his cries would echo through the pipes in the head of the bull so it seemed to make the bull come alive.”

 Even in the midst of the flames, the elderly bishop Antipas died praying for his church.
 The year was AD 92.

 *What can we glean from the warnings of God in Revelations in respect to Pergamum?

-- The seat of Satan is represented in polytheism, false teaching, and blatant idolatry.
+The seat of Satan is represented by polytheism, false teaching, and blatant idolatry.
 You can bet that if a group of people exalt a false god into a position of prominence, Satan will be sitting there, taking in the glory of his deception.

-- Evil rulers will back up evil intentions.
-The Roman rulers in the days of Antipas were susceptible to coercion, because of their pagan worship of the emperor, they were manipulated in the same way we see corrupt rulers across the globe with similar practices.
+Evil rulers will back up evil intentions.
+The Roman rulers in the days of Antipas were susceptible to coercion, because of their pagan worship of the emperor, they were manipulated in the same way we see corrupt rulers today with similar practices.